 Hornet Nest Removal

 Hornet nest removal isn’t any different than wasp nest removal, except that you won’t have to worry about underground nests.
 Hornets differentiate themselves from their yellow jacket cousins by building aerial nests.
 The problem is getting the poison up there.
-Thankfully, the companies who make products like Raid have a special kind of hornet & wasp killer that will project a spray up to 15 feet into the air.
+Thankfully, the companies who make products like Raid have a special kind of hornet & wasp killer that will project a spray up to 20 feet into the air ( You can pick up Raid at Amazon).
 You’ll want to do this at night, wearing protective clothing, and you want to make sure that you get that spray directly into the entrance usually found near the bottom of the nest.
 Try not to break the tissue like construction of the nest because if you do, and the hornets are mad, you’ll have a bunch of angry hornets scattering this way and that.
 This isn’t necessarily a problem because most sprays kill hornets on contact, so the ones who do escape are probably about to die.
 If they don’t, well, that’s what the protective clothing and the running shoes are for.
 Oh, did I forget the part about running shoes?

 Cleaning Up After Wasp & Hornet Nest Removal